Criteria and restrictions to access reception conditions

 Responsibility for reception

-Until 29 October 2023, the primary responsibility for the provision of material reception conditions laid with the Ministry of Home Affairs.
-Due to the institutional changes that occurred in 2023, from that date on, the primary responsibility for the provision of material provisions is assigned to the Ministry in charge of Migration.[1]
-Nevertheless, the responsibility for the provision of material reception conditions to asylum seekers who pass the admissibility procedure and are in the regular procedure lies with the Ministry of Employment, Solidarity and Social Security.[2]
+Since 29 October 2023, the primary responsibility for the provision of material provisions is assigned to the Ministry in charge of Migration.[1]
+Nevertheless, the responsibility for the provision of material reception conditions to asylum applicants who pass the admissibility procedure and are in the regular procedure lies with the Ministry of Employment, Solidarity and Social Security.[2]
 The authorities can cooperate with other public entities and/or private non-profit organisations within the framework of a MoU to ensure the provision of such services.[3]

-For the majority of the year, the practical framework for the reception of asylum seekers in Portugal stemmed from bilateral MoUs,[4] the resolution of the Council of Ministers no. 103/2020 of 23 November 2020, establishing a single system of reception and integration of applicants for and beneficiaries of international protection, and the internal regulations of the Single Operative Group (SOG) it created.[5]
+In the past, the practical framework for the reception of asylum applicants in Portugal stemmed from bilateral MoUs,[4] the resolution of the Council of Ministers no. 103/2020 of 23 November 2020, establishing a single system of reception and integration of applicants for and beneficiaries of international protection, and the internal regulations of the Single Operative Group (SOG) it created.[5]

 According to the Resolution, the main features of the single system of reception and integration were as follows:

-• The system covered all applicants and beneficiaries of international protection, including unaccompanied children, resettled refugees, and relocated asylum seekers;
+• The system covered all applicants and beneficiaries of international protection, including unaccompanied children, resettled refugees, and relocated asylum applicants;

 • A Single Operative Group (SOG) was established.
 The SOG had a restricted and an extended line-up;